lingyindu/Digital-Electronics-/README.md

 URL:http://www.theinebriator.com/
 # Photocells
 Photocell is a sensor which can detect lights.
 Photocell is a kind of resistor changed by the light shining onto the squiggly face.
 But it is inaccurate, which means it should not be used to determine the precise light level.
+# Force Sensitive Resistor(FSR)
+FSR can detect physical pressure, squeezing and weight.
+It is basically a kind of resistor that the resistive value is changed by how much it is pressed.
+But it is rarely accurate.
+So it is not a good choice to use it to detect exact pressure.